-- 1.7 A planning obligation is a legally enforceable commitment secured by either a deed of agreement or a unilateral undertaking made under Section 106 of the Town and Country Planning Act 1990 (as amended).
-They run with the land to which planning permission has been granted and assist in mitigating the impact of development to make it acceptable in planning terms. - 1.8 Planning obligations can be secured to support the delivery of a wide range of infrastructure, such as the provision of affordable housing, improvements to open space or increased capacity in local services such as schools.
+- 1.5 When determining a planning application for new development, the District Council weighs a broad range of considerations to assess whether a development would be acceptable in planning terms.
+One of those considerations is whether the development would generate a need for new or improved infrastructure, services or facilities.
+Planning obligations are one mechanism for ensuring that any such need is met. - 1.6 A planning obligation is a legally enforceable commitment secured by either a deed of agreement or a unilateral undertaking made under Section 106 of the Town and Country Planning Act 1990 (as amended).
+They run with the land to which planning permission has been granted and assist in mitigating the impact of development to make it acceptable in planning terms. - 1.7 Planning obligations can be secured to support the delivery of a wide range of infrastructure, such as the provision of affordable housing, improvements to open space or increased capacity in local services such as schools.
 The new or improved facilities may either be provided directly by the developers, or via a financial contribution paid to the District and / or County Council, who will enable the necessary investment to be made.